 - In Metroid Prime 3: Corruption, Samus visits the planet Bryyo, which is covered in the ruins of a golden age, the history of which wavers between And Man Grew Proud and this trope.
 The Reptilicus people there originally had magical powers, then some of them learned how to use technology, and they decided that this was cooler than "primitive" magic.
 The Chozo warned the Reptilicus not to abandon their religious traditions, instead suggesting that they should embrace them along with their technological progress, as the Chozo themselves had done.
-Instead the Lords of Science honked off the magic-using mystics, and there was a big magic-vs-technology war that tore the planet apart.
+Instead, the Lords of Science honked off the magic-using mystics, and there was a big magic-vs-technology war that tore the planet apart.
 Literally.
-There are bits of the planet that had to be chained to the surface.
-It could be said that the Lords of Science technically won, because a few of them were able to recognize the planetary damage and stabilize the planet, though it lead to them revealing their secret location, and thus being wiped out by the mystics.
-Without the Lords of Science, the remaining Reptilicus devolved into (magical) barbarism.
+The Lords of Science won (at first) because by salvaging the planet (more or less), they could prove that their side was better, but this led to the mystics finding their secret location and wiping them out.
+Without the Lords of Science, the remaining Reptilicus devolved into magical barbarism.

 - Sid Meier’s Alpha Centauri: